-The Institution provides legal protection for members of the IRB and to principal investigators granted approval to conduct research, provided they have met their obligations in good faith.
+The Institution provides legal protection for members of the IRB and to Principal Investigators granted approval to conduct research, provided they have met their obligations in good faith.
 The Institution provides whistle-blowing protection to anyone who reports an activity that violates any regulations or policies on the use of human subjects.
-The University Compliance Officer and/or designated representative conducts a regular review of the HRPP and this may be conducted together with the MUSC Office of Internal Auditing and report their results to the senior leadership and the MUSC Board of Trustees.
+The University Compliance Officer and/or designated representative conducts a regular review of the HRPP and this may be conducted together with the MUSC Office of Internal Auditing with results reported to the senior leadership and the MUSC Board of Trustees.
 The Institution is responsible for investigating incidents or allegations of misconduct pertaining to the use of human subjects in research.